20.4 C

 Unmentionable

-Labor Foreign Minister Penny Wong recently made a lengthy speech about Australia’s geo-political challenges without specifically naming enemies, but our chief subtextual enemy at the moment is China, our largest trading partner, and a country which already owns large quantities of Australian real estate, mining interests, pastoral industries and our most northerly strategic port, among many other assets.
+Labor Foreign Minister Penny Wong recently made a lengthy speech about Australia’s geo-political challenges without specifically naming enemies, but our chief subtextual enemy at the moment is China, our largest trading partner, and a country which owns large quantities of Australian real estate, mining interests, pastoral industries and our most northerly strategic port, among many other assets.

 Chinese President Xi Jinping inspects troops.
 Photo Li Tao/Xinhua.